mokkiebear/heatmap-obsidian/README.md

 ## Technical Explanation
-All the plugin does, is add the function ***renderHeatmapCalendar()*** to the global namespace of you vault.
+All the plugin does, is add the function ***renderHeatmapTracker()*** to the global namespace of you vault.

-**"this.container"** is passed as the first argument because the plugin needs to know where to render the calendar.
+**"this.container"** is passed as the first argument because the plugin needs to know where to render the tracker.
 You don't have to worry about this.

-"renderHeatmapCalendar()" then takes **"calendarData"** as the secondary argument.
+"renderHeatmapTracker()" then takes **"trackerData"** as the secondary argument.
 This is the javascript object you have to create yourself in order to give plugin instructions and data.
 Most of the properties are optional, but you have to supply an entries array as an absolute minimum.

 See the beginning of the readme for the full code example.